 Parts of the Squat Rack

-As labeled in the photo above, below are the parts of the Homemade Safety Squat Rack:
+With the number labels in the photo above as reference, below are the parts of the Homemade Safety Squat Rack:

 - Barbell Catch